brian978/dj-sync-tool/README.md

 For the application to properly set the CUEs and LOOPs ***it's very important*** to first have the beatgrid setup in Serato as the app will use the beatgrid information to calculate the offsets between the RB beatgrid and the Serato beatgrid.

-**Actually** you don't even need to set the entire beatgrid for Serato **just the first marker**, as the software will use that one to calculate the offset.
+**Actually** you don't even need to set the entire beatgrid for Serato.
+You **just need the first marker** to match the one from Rekordbox, as the software will use that one to calculate the offset.

 ## License